Council Hall

 Some masters join together, and hide themselves away deep in the caverns of Tshuan, for a long sleep.

-The Bizra teach them how to find other worlds, and travel through space on rivers of light.
+The Bizra teach the other masters how to find other worlds, and travel through space on rivers of light.

-Most masters are eager to leave, and escape their part in the destruction.
+Most masters are eager to leave, and escape their role in the destruction.

-A few of the masters journey to the world of seven towers, a crossroads where energy masters of many worlds come together.
+A few masters journey to the world of seven towers, a crossroads where energy masters of many worlds come together.

-B’tzel is forgotten, and remains in his prison, quietly circling the world, not aging, and alone with his dark thoughts.
+B’tzel is forgotten, and remains in his prison, above the world, not aging, and alone with his dark thoughts.

-The Bizra appoint three guardians to hide the way to the world of the seven towers, where the sword was built.
+The Bizra appoint three guardians to block the way to the world of the seven towers, where, legend says, the sword was built.

 The guardians take the shape of Kishla.